 - Make the most of your savings.
 If you have them and can afford to dip into them slightly, it might be better in the long run to avoid fees, and build it back up at a later date.

 - Switch account completely.
 Different banks offer different rates and deals.
-Switching might open you up to a whole world of savings in charges, as well as some interesting added extras!
+Switching might open you up to a whole world of savings in charges (like these savings accounts), as well as some interesting added extras!

 An overdraft is a loan agreement from your bank or building society, where they extend your credit against your current account.
 Depending on your bank, it will depend on the overdraft agreement.
 However, most will charge a set fee for daily usage, or charge a set fee for every time money is borrowed.